wednesday-solutions/ecs-signoz/README.md

 1. If your want to use an existing vpc please add the existing vpc block in the signoz-ecs-config.yml file.
 2. If you want to use your own clickhouse cluster please mention the clickhouse host in the signoz-ecs-config.yml file(by default a new clickhouse cluster would be created).
-3. If you want to host signoz  in an existing copilot application, just keep your application name and the enviroment same as the one you want to host signoz in.
+3. If you want to host SigNoz  in an existing copilot application, just keep your application name and the enviroment same as the one you want to host SigNoz in.
 4. You can change the name of cloudformation stack of your clickhouse cluster.
 5. can change the instance type of your clikhouse or zookeeper hosts.
-6. You can change the name of various signoz services in the config file.
+6. You can change the name of various SigNoz services in the config file.

-### To deploy signoz on aws ecs:
+### To deploy SigNoz on aws ecs:

 (Please keep the value of clickhouse host blank if you want to deploy a new cluster in your vpc)